OpenEnergyPlatform/academy/docs/courses/09_peer_review.md

 The editor asks members to start and submit a review for specific tables.
 When a review started and is not completed the editor can close the review to proceed.
-In case the contributor and reviewer do not come an agreement, the editor decides.
+In case the contributor and reviewer do not come to an agreement, the editor decides.
 The editor is not implemented yet.

 ## Supplementary material and further readings